Pol Calvo: Live Performances and Concerts

 On 3 December 2022, at Llinars del Vallès, Pol Calvo performed live for the first time after rising to fame.
 It was a rendition to the Gospel song "For Your Glory" of the album Grace by Tasha Cobbs.

 On 17 December 2022, at about 1:00 am local time in Madrid (midnight UTC), Pol Calvo gave a surprise live performance at the national TV, together with current winners of La Voz (both Adult and Senior), of the song "La Mejor Noche de mi Vida", from the Album "Once Historias y un Piano", by their former coach Pablo López.

 On 23 December 2022, Pol Calvo performed live for the first time in a classical theater, at the Palau de la Música -a UNESCO World Heritage Site- in Barcelona, Spain.
 This was also the first time that he was accompanied by a Classical Music Orchestra.

+In November 2023 he announced his first concert in solitary, programmed at the notorious Sala Clamores, a celebrated place during the Movida Madrileña.

+In 2024 he announced additional tour dates, including a concert in his native Barcelona at the historic Razzmatazz club, presenting live his new published EP coming earlier in the year.

+In 2025 he performed on tour through different regions of mainland Spain and beyond.
+He also sang in Catalan language for the first time, during a regional broadcast.